ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authentication.md

 # Accessing the ClaimsPrincipal

-The [ClaimsPrincipal](https://docs.microsoft.com/dotnet/api/system.security.claims.claimsprincipal) of an authenticated user can be accessed in our resolvers through the global state.
+The [ClaimsPrincipal](https://docs.microsoft.com/dotnet/api/system.security.claims.claimsprincipal) of an authenticated user can be accessed in our resolvers like the following.

 <ExampleTabs>
 <ExampleTabs.Annotation>